Mihir Desai: Sample cases

 In 2003 Desai was assisting the Asian Human Rights Commission in their fight on behalf of Adivasi people to remain on land claimed by the Maharashtra State Farming Corporation.

 Desai was co-convenor with Angana P. Chatterji of an IPT team that investigated communal violence in Orissa over a 20-month period in 2005/2006 and co-editor of the report that presented the findings.

 Desai was legal counsel to the International People's Tribunal on Human Rights and Justice in Kashmir, and co-signatory to a February 2009 letter to Omar Abdullah, Chief Minister of Jammu and Kashmir, that requested action to address the abuses the tribunal had found.

-In April 2012 Mihir Desai won an unusually large award to the mother of a 2002 bomb blast suspect who had died in custody.
-He also solved the case of most dangerous Gangster Sukha Kahlon.
-Sukha Kahlon was charged 8 murder case.
-Chair of Justice announced 4 year sentence to Gangster Sukha Kahlon alias Sharp Shooter from Jalandhar, his right hand Anand Dutta alias King Khalifa Sharp Shooter from Amritsar and his left hand Preet alias Preet Phagwara from Chandigarh, in the crime of Arm act, Murder, Money Laundering, Kidnapping and in more crime.
-But later they all get free from this case.
-These notorious Gangsters has their name in the top 10 Gangsters of Punjab.
-Even some of Gangster Sukha Kahlon's friends have not any FIR or case in any Police department, as police faced fear of their own murder.
+In April 2012, Mihir Desai represented the mother of a 2002 bomb blast suspect, who had died in custody.
+He was also involved in the legal proceedings against the Gangster Sukha Kahlon and his co-conspirators Anand Dutta from Amritsar and Preet Phagwara from Chandigarh.
+Sukha was charged in 8 murder cases.
+The accused were sentenced to 4 years of imprisonment for their crimes, under the clauses of The Arms act(1959), The Prevention of Money Laundering act(PMLA),2002 and on charges of IPC Section 300/302 (Culpable Homicide amounting to Murder), IPC Section 363 (Kidnapping) among other crimes.
+The accused were later acquitted in the case.

 Four police officers had been charged, and the government was to recover the money from these officers.

 The government refused a plea to prosecute ten other officers who had allegedly been involved.

 Arrest

 On 4 February 2020, Mihir Desai was arrested along with 16 persons for alleged unlawful assembly in connection with the protest at the Gateway of India against the violence at Jawaharlal Nehru University.
-All of them were released on bail after arrest on personal bonds.
+All of them were released on bail on personal bonds.